eggboy/aca-java-ai-workshop/06-use-service-connector/README.md

-# Use Azure Service Connector
+# :rocket: Use Azure Service Connector

 Azure Service Connector helps you connect your application to other backing services.
 Service Connector configures the network settings and connection information (for example, generating environment variables) between application services and target backing services in management plane.
 Developers use their preferred SDK or library that consumes the connection information to do data plane operations against the target backing service.

-In this section, you will learn how to use Azure Service Connector to connect your Java application to Azure Database for MySQL Flexible Server without exposing the connection string in the code.
-But Before we start, let's understand the basics of the authentication mechanism with Azure SDK
+In this lab, you will learn how to use Azure Service Connector to connect your Java application to Azure Database for MySQL Flexible Server without exposing the connection string in the code.
+But Before we start, let's first familiarize with the fundamentals of the authentication mechanism within Azure SDK.

+## Objective

+In this module, we'll focus on four key objectives:

+1. :white_check_mark: Understand the basics of application authentication for Azure resources with Azure SDK.
+2. :bar_chart: Understand the Managed Identity and its benefits over Service Principal.
+3. :mag: Configure the backend services to use managed identity to connect to MySQL database.
+4. :airplane: Understand the concept of passwordless connection with Service Connector.

+---

-## Basics - Application Authentication for Azure resources
+## :book: Basics - Application Authentication for Azure resources

 When an app needs to access an Azure resource, the app must be authenticated to Azure.
 This is true for all apps, whether deployed to Azure, deployed on-premises, or under development on a local developer workstation.